 This earn rate applies to any purchase outside the categories mentioned above, and it also applies to all purchases after you’ve capped out the 1:5 earn rate.
 In this case, a purchase of same $60 will get you only 6 miles.

 Are these good Earning Rates, or a bad ones?

 Since they are expressed differently from the earning rates on other cards such as the Platinum, the Cobalt, or the Marriott BonvoyTM Amex cards, it’s a bit hard to compare these earning rates straight up.
 The answer to this problem is simple though: we just have to know how much the miles are really saving you on your purchase.

-So, basically, your AIR MILES Platinum is really only giving you back $1 on a $100 purchase, in other words, you get 1% back.
-To put things in perspective, that’s the same earning rate on the Amex SimplyCash Card, but that one’s free.
-The Amex SimplyCash Preferred Card, on the other hand, gives you 2% back on all purchases.
-That’s twice as much.
-If you compare it with the Amex Platinum Card, it looks even worse.
-In its defense, however, 1% is still better than 0%, this card is on the cheaper side after all, and it has other benefits that help make it a good choice.
+So, basically, the most your AIR MILES Platinum Card is really giving you back is $2 on a $100 purchase, in other words, 2% back.
+To put things in perspective, that’s the same earn rate on the Amex SimplyCash Preferred Card, If you compare it with the Amex Platinum Card, it looks even worse.
+In its defense, however, 2% is still better than 0%, and this card has other benefits that help make it a good choice.

 As a way to attract new members, Amex provides the Optional Balance Offer with the Platinum AIR MILES Card.
 To be eligible for this offer, the only condition is that you’re not already an Amex cardmember (i.e., you don’t own any charge or credit card issued by Amex Bank of Canada)